mohcinsarrar/amazon-scraper/README.md

 ## Usage

 ### Scrape product infos
-to start scraping product from an amazon category, go to the project directory, and use this command
+to start scraping products from an amazon category, go to the project directory, and use this command
   ```sh
      scrapy crawl product -a category="URL" -O outputFile.csv
   ```
-- outputFile.csv to save the product infos
+- outputFile.csv to save the products infos
 - the URL is the link of the category page
 <img src="./images/category.png">